When in need of funds for emergencies, we think twice about whether we should borrow money or not. We often ask: Is getting a personal loan worth it?

 Right now, when we think of the pandemic and everything that's been happening, we immediately assume that personal loans are the best answer to our financial difficulties.
 But are they, really?

-In this article, we’ll give you some personal loans advice to help you weigh your options and decide if getting a personal loan is worth it or not.
+In this article, we’ll give you some advice to help you weigh your options and decide if it's worth it to get a personal loan.

 Is It Bad to Get a Personal Loan?

-But personal loans can also come in handy, especially when your funds are running low.
-Here are some reasons to consider getting one:
+Personal loans can come in handy, especially when your funds are running low.
+What is a good reason to get a personal loan, you might ask?
+Here are some benefits of getting one:

 - Flexible - Unlike car loans and home loans that can only be used to purchase a car or a house, personal loans can be used to fund different expenses, whether planned or unplanned.

-- Higher loan amounts – Depending on the lender, you can borrow anywhere between PHP 10,000 and PHP 2 million.
+- Higher loan amounts - Depending on the lender, you can borrow anywhere between ₱10,000 and ₱2 million.

 Before you go talking to a loan officer, it's important to know the cons of a personal loan.
 Here are some of them:

-- Higher interest rates – Especially if you have bad or poor credit.
+- Higher interest rates - This is true if you have bad or poor credit.
 Because lenders see this as a high risk, you may get higher interest rates for your personal loan.
+Also, unsecured loans come with higher interest rates than secured loans that are guaranteed by collateral.

-- Fees and charges – When you make a late payment on your loan, prepare to pay the corresponding fees and charges, which can be a big deal if you’re on a tight budget.
+- Personal loan fees - When you make a late payment on your loan, prepare to pay the corresponding fees and charges, which can be a big deal if you're on a tight budget.
+Also, Banks charge a pre-termination fee when you pay off your loan early.

-- Additional debt – Even if it’s a personal loan to pay off a debt, it’s still a debt.
+- Risk of incurring additional debt - Even if it's a personal loan to pay off a debt, it's still a debt.
+And if you keep on skipping or missing your repayments, the unpaid amounts might snowball into bigger debt.

-Not sure if you want to get a personal loan or not?
+Is it worth it to get a personal loan?
 Here are a few situations where a personal loan can be a smart move.

 When you consolidate your debts, you decide to have all your debts in just one account.
 You borrow money to pay all outstanding balances you have from different lenders.
 This way, you can focus on paying off one loan and just keep track of one due date.
 You can also have peace of mind that you haven’t forgotten to pay any other debts.

-But a personal loan for debt consolidation can be a bad idea if:
+But a loan for debt consolidation can be a bad idea if:

 - It has higher interest rates